psrar/Godep/Docs/BaseSetup.md

 4) Add this installer to the ProjectContext installer list.
 ![alt text](Media/BaseSetup/Create_ProjectInstaller.gif)

-5) Configure the installer to install the dependencies you need (See Binding and injection(?)).
+5) Configure the installer to install the dependencies you need (See Binding and injection(WIP)).
 This assumes application-level dependencies (configs, authentication data, etc.)

 ## SceneContext